 In Test 2, the CBF values are inferred to be equal to 0 for the CUs with width or height greater than 64 in B or P slice.
 In non-low-delay inter slices, for CUs with luma width or height larger than 64, skip mode is inferred and always applied.
 In low-delay inter slices (all reference frames are prior to the current frame in display order), for CUs with luma width or height larger than 128, skip mode and advanced motion vector prediction (AMVP) mode with all-zero residuals are supported, where the coded block flag (CBF) of the AMVP mode is not signaled and inferred as 0.

-Tests to be conducted